 If you want to mix up something yourself, go for an eco-friendly solution that’s right for your deck material.

-For a wood deck: Use 2 tablespoons of ammonia-free liquid dish soap, 1 gallon of water, 1 pint of rubbing alcohol, and 1 quart of oxygen bleach (for example., OxiClean, found in the laundry detergent aisle at the grocery store).
-The oxygen bleach is safe on wood decks and helps in removing mold.
+For a timber deck: Use 29 ml of ammonia-free liquid dish soap, 3.8 litres of water, 473 ml of rubbing alcohol, and 1.1 litres of oxygen bleach.
+The oxygen bleach is safe on timber decks and helps in removing mould.
 Avoid chlorine bleach.

-For a composite deck: Combine a half-cup of white vinegar or apple cider vinegar to ¼ a cup of baking soda with 1 gallon of water.
+For a composite deck: Combine a .12 ml of white vinegar or apple cider vinegar to .06 ml of baking soda with 3.8 litres of water.
 Swab this mixture on the entire deck and rinse well with clean water.